Queen Elizabeth II’s Children

 Prince Andrew, the Duke of York

 Coming in third on the list of Elizabeth II’s children is Prince Andrew.
-He was born at Buckingham Palace on February 19, 1960 – a whopping 10 years after his older sister, Princess Anne.
+He was born in Buckingham Palace on February 19, 1960 – a whopping 10 years after his older sister, Princess Anne.
 At a very family-type Christening ceremony at Buckingham Palace, the prince was named Andrew Albert Christian Edward.

 While growing up, the young prince attended the following schools: Heatherdown Preparatory School; Lakefield College School; and the Britannia Royal Naval College.
 He was about 19 years when he enlisted in the Royal Navy.
 After a couple of years, Andrew became a helicopter pilot.